-All Generators must install and have available generator field-excitation regulators, or equivalent electronic controls (voltage regulators).
-The reactive output of the generator must be regulated in the manner specified by PJM and/or the Transmission Owner.
-The PJM Transmission Owners or PJM must supply and communicate voltage schedules and a low and high voltage bandwidth to all Generation Owners in its zone meeting the following criteria:
+All Generators must install and have available field-excitation regulators, or equivalent electronic controls (voltage regulators).
+When a generator field-excitation regulator, or equivalent electronic control (voltage regulator) is replaced, and the replacement voltage regulator includes a Power System Stabilizer (PSS), the PSS should be commissioned and placed in service after notifying PJM using the email address NERC.Transmission.Planner@pjm.com .The reactive output of the generator must be regulated in the manner specified by PJM and/or the Transmission Owner.
+The PJM Transmission Owners or PJM must supply and communicate voltage schedules and a low and high voltage bandwidth to all Generation Owners in its their zone and PJM for applicable generators meeting the following criteria:

-- individual generating units greater than 20 MVA - generators that aggregate to 75MVA or greater connected to a common bus - black start generators - any other Generation Owners that request a voltage schedule
+- individual generating units greater than 20 MVA - generators that aggregate to 75MVA or greater connected to a common bus - black start generators any other Generation Owners that request a voltage schedule

-The eDART Voltage Schedule application is used to ensure consistent tracking and reporting protocols for communication of generator voltage schedules between Transmission Owners.
-Generation Owners, and PJM.
+The eDART Voltage Schedule application is used to ensure consistent tracking and reporting protocols for communication of generator voltage schedules between Transmission Owners, Generation Owners, and PJM.
 It is the preferred method for voltage schedule communication.

-Alternative or supplemental email communication of voltage schedule by Transmission Owners to Generation Owners, with copy to PJM via the email address voltageschedules@pjm.com is acceptable, but not preferred.
+Alternative or supplemental email communication of voltage schedule by Transmission Owners to Generation Owners, with copy to PJM via the email address mailto:voltageschedules@pjm.com is acceptable, but not preferred.
 On an annual basis, PJM shall initiate a voltage schedule review, in which applicable generator voltage schedules shall be reviewed and updated as needed by Transmission Owners, for acknowledgement by Generation Owners through the eDART Voltage Schedule application or by email.